-WHAT WE DO WHAT WE DO NOT DO ✓ Office nendent Board Chair: We separate the roles of Chief Executive r (CEO) and Chair of the Board to ensure that Board leadership is endent from management.
-X No Classified Board: All of our directors are elected by our stockholders on an annual basis using a majority voting standard for uncontested elections. • ✓ Each of least a al Committee, Board and Individual Director Evaluations: committee and the Board as a whole conduct a self-evaluation at annually, and each director's individual performance is evaluated ally by other directors.
-X No Burdensome Director Removal Restrictions: Our stockholders have the authority to remove any Director from office without cause by a majority vote. • to 20 s shares nomin nomin cholder Proxy Access: We permit a stockholder, or a group of up stockholders, owning at least 3% of the Company's outstanding s of common stock continuously for at least three years, to ate and include in our annual meeting proxy materials director uses constituting up to the greater of two nominees or 20% of the , subject to the requirements specified in our bylaws. × No Excise Tax Gross-ups: We do not provide excise tax gross-ups to our named executive officers (our NEOs) or directors. object (Ownership Guidelines: In order to align the interests and cives of our directors, executive officers and stockholders, we have lished competitive guidelines for our stock ownership and ion.
-X No "Single-Trigger" Change in Control Arrangements: None of our NEOs will receive payments solely on account of a change in control. √ compe back Policy: We have a clawback policy that allows us to recoup ensation awards paid to NEOs who engage in certain acts nental to our interests or in the event of a financial restatement.
-X No Hedging or Pledging: Our NEOs and directors are prohibited from engaging in hedging transactions with our stock and from pledging our stock as collateral for a loan.
-Other employees are also encouraged to adhere to these rules.
+WHAT WE DO WHAT WE DO NOT DO

+- Independent Board Chair: We separate the roles of Chief Executive Officer (CEO) and Chair of the Board to ensure that Board leadership is independent from management. - No Classified Board: All of our directors are elected by our stockholders on an annual basis using a majority voting standard for uncontested elections. - Annual Committee, Board and Individual Director Evaluations: Each committee and the Board as a whole conduct a self-evaluation at least annually, and each director's individual performance is evaluated annually by other directors. - No Burdensome Director Removal Restrictions: Our stockholders have the authority to remove any Director from office without cause by a majority vote. - Stockholder Proxy Access: We permit a stockholder, or a group of up to 20 stockholders, owning at least 3% of the Company's outstanding shares of common stock continuously for at least three years, to nominate and include in our annual meeting proxy materials director nominees constituting up to the greater of two nominees or 20% of the board, subject to the requirements specified in - No Excise Tax Gross-ups: We do not provide excise tax gross-ups to our named executive officers (our NEOs) or directors. - Stock Ownership Guidelines: In order to align the interests and objectives of our directors, executive officers and stockholders, we have established competitive guidelines for our stock ownership and retention.